MarcelWinterot/Stock-Market-Predictions/src/models/training_plan.md

 - https://github.com/AminHP/gym-mtsim

-## 3. Robinhood play time
+## 3. Real stock market play time

-### If the model succeeds in generating a profit I will let it play for a while on Robinhood
+### If the model succeeds in generating a profit I will let it play for a while on stock market

 ## Plans for the model